Meet the cast of BBC One’s The Trial of Christine Keeler

 Dorian Lough performs Len

 Who’s Len?
-Len seems to be a composite of assorted journalists on the lookout for a narrative.
-In The Trial of Christine Keeler, he’s an editor on the Day by day Mirror on the lookout for filth to deliver down the Macmillan authorities.
+Len seems to be a composite of assorted journalists searching for a narrative.
+In The Trial of Christine Keeler, he’s an editor on the Day by day Mirror searching for filth to convey down the Macmillan authorities.

 What else has Dorian Lough been in?
-Over the previous couple of years, you’ll have seen him as Mario in Peaky Blinders, Clay Whiteley in Prime Suspect 1963, Detective Breem in The Witness for the Prosecution, or DI Martin Heywood in New Blood.
+Over the previous few years, you might have seen him as Mario in Peaky Blinders, Clay Whiteley in Prime Suspect 1963, Detective Breem in The Witness for the Prosecution, or DI Martin Heywood in New Blood.
 And one other enjoyable truth: he starred within the music video for 1995 Radiohead music “Just”.

 Sam Crane performs Alan